cacheiforindicium/pump-bot/README.md

 # pump-bot
-Simple, yet effective bot to enter into pumps as fast as possible.
+Effective bot to enter pumps fast.
+Dumping should be done manually.

 First, import the project into Visual Studio.
 Then change the key and secret key to your API keys.